 Snow Removal - Fire Hydrant

 As winter approaches, help the Fire Department by adopting the fire hydrant closest to your home or business and keep it free of snow during the winter.
-At a fire, the Fire Department must quickly locate and gain a water supply source from the closest fire hydrant.
+In the event of a fire, the Fire Department must quickly locate and gain a water supply source from the closest fire hydrant.
 A fire engine carries enough water on board for approximately 3 ½ minutes of firefighting.
 If a fire hydrant is buried by snow, it is difficult to find and valuable time must be spent digging it out.
 Keep the snow clear from around the fire hydrant and shovel a path from the street or roadway up to the fire hydrant.
 These actions will allow the Fire Department to quickly locate a fire hydrant and obtain a water supply for firefighting activities.
-The North Shore Fire Department Public Education Office can be contacted at 414-228-0292 or by email, should you have any questions about these winter season fire and safety hints.
+The North Shore Fire Department Public Education Office can be contacted at 414-228-0292 or by email, should you have any questions.

-The Village maintains many different series of street lights throughout various neighborhoods.
-There are numerous instances of a bulb being out or a series that becomes damaged leading to entire blocks being out.
-Please report these outages as they occur so that they can be addressed by Department of Public Works (DPW) Staff as soon as possible.
-Contact the DPW Garage at 414-967-5128, ext.
-1 and leave a message on where the outage is at.
+The Village maintains street lights throughout the Village.
+Please report these outages as they occur so that they can be addressed by Department of Public Works Staff as soon as possible.
+Contact the Department of Public Works at 414-967-5128, ext.
+1 and leave a detailed message regarding the outage location.